Borbaad (2025 film): Plot

-Adib Mirza is one of the city's most prominent businessmen and politicians.
-His only son, Ariyan Mirza, is the center of his world.
-Spoiled from a young age, Ariyan grows into an uncontrollable "monster".
-There was hardly any vice he hadn't indulged in—drugs, scandals, violence.
-A quick search of his name on YouTube yields numerous controversial videos.
-Yet Adib Mirza always stood as a shield, protecting his son from consequences, which made Ariyan virtually untouchable.
+Adib Mirza (Misha Sawdagor) is a reputed businessman and politician.
+He spoils his only son, Ariyan Mirza, (Shakib Khan) into involvement in drugs, scandals, and violence.
+Adib Mirza always stood as a shield, protecting his son from consequences, which made Ariyan avoid his responsibilities..

 Ariyan frequently hosted wild parties, spending lavishly on intoxication and entertainment.
-At one such party, he meets Nitu, who later approaches him for a donation to a charity.
+At one such party, he meets Nitu (Idhika Paul), who later approaches him for a donation to a charity.
 Ariyan instantly falls in love with her and begins aggressively pursuing her, showering her with expensive gifts.
-Anyone who mistreated Nitu would face Ariyan's wrath—once, when Prince, the son of Shihab's friend, insulted her, Ariyan urinated on Prince's face in retaliation.
-In response, Prince asked his father, Naved Khan, to bring his violent elder brother Farhan back to the country, though Naved initially refused.
+Anyone who mistreated Nitu would face Ariyan's wrath—once, when Prince (Manav Sachdev), the son of Shihab's (Intekhab Dinar) friend, insulted her, Ariyan urinated on Prince's face in retaliation.
+In response, Prince asked his father, Naved Khan (Mamunur Rashid), to bring his violent elder brother Farhan (Jisshu Sengupta) back to the country, though Naved initially refused.

 Meanwhile, Shihab—Ariyan's maternal uncle—realizes that if Nitu remains in Ariyan's life, he would lose access to his brother-in-law's wealth.
-He plots to have her killed and eventually has her shot through his henchmen.
+He plots to have her killed and eventually has her shot by his henchmen.
 When Ariyan finds out, he kills Shihab in retaliation.

 Learning of the incident, Adib Mirza asks Ariyan to bring Nitu to meet him.
 Delighted, Ariyan brings her home the next day.
 However, Nitu shocks everyone by directly confronting Adib with rage.
 Adib looks at his son angrily, and Nitu reveals the truth: "It was your father who destroyed my family—my father, my sister."